colbychapman3/Nick_the_Great/memory-bank/activeContext.md

 - Set up proper CORS headers for cross-origin requests

 ## Current Status
+- Mobile app structure created with React Native
+- Authentication screen implemented for mobile
+- gRPC configuration added to environment variables
 - Authentication system is functional with development bypass
 - Frontend structure is complete
+- The application is deployed and routing issues have been resolved
-- Backend API connectivity remains an issue (404 errors on endpoints)
+- Backend API connectivity remains an issue
-- The application is deployed but experiencing route issues

 ## Current Decisions